 180. Remuneration and allowances

-(1) Official visitors are, subject to subsection (2), entitled to such remuneration and allowances in respect of the performance of their functions under this Act as the Minister from time to time determines on the recommendation of the Minister for Public Sector Management.
+(1) Official visitors are, subject to subsection (2), entitled to such remuneration and allowances in respect of the performance of their functions under this Act as the Minister from time to time determines on the recommendation of the Public Sector Commissioner.

 (2) Subsection (1) does not apply to a person employed in the Public Sector as defined in the Public Sector Management Act 1994.

+[Section 180 amended by No. 39 of 2010 s.
+89.]

 181. Meetings

 At its meetings, the Council of Official Visitors is to determine its own procedure.